 We are here to help young people aged between 13 and 25 with practical problems and emotional support.

-Most young people self-refer but we also take referrals from parents, schools and other statutory and non-statutory organisations working with young people.
+Many young people self-refer but we also take referrals from parents, schools, GP surgeries and other statutory and non-statutory organisations working with young people.

 Using our services